 "Our goal is to demonstrate how Lieutenant General William Lord, chief information officer for the military branch.can be a tool to enable our Air Force to manage, monitor and secure the information flowing through our network," said

 Cloud computing has grown increasingly popular as businesses cut costs and technology maintenance woes by essentially renting software applications hosted online instead of buying and installing programs on their own machines.

-The Air Force has contracted IBM to develop a private cloud computing "architecture" that improves "all operational, analytical and security capabilities," according to Lord.
+has contracted IBM to develop a private cloud computing "architecture" that improves "all operational, analytical and security capabilities," according to Lord.